Chatham, Kent: History

+Entrance to Medway Council's offices, which are housed inside the Grade II listed Gun Wharf building, viewed from Dock Road in Chatham.

 In addition to Chatham Dockyard, defensive fortifications were built to protect it from attack.
-Upnor Castle had been built in 1567, but had proved ineffectual; the Dutch raid on the Medway from 19 June 1667 to 24 June 1667, during the Second Anglo-Dutch War, showed that more defences were required along the banks of the River Medway.
-The fortifications, which became more elaborate as the threat of invasion grew, were begun during 18 October 1756 as a complex across the neck of the Medway Peninsula formed by the bend in the River Medway, and included Fort Amherst.
-The threat of a land-based attack from the south during the 19th century led to the construction of more Napoleonic Forts.
+Upnor Castle had been built in 1567, but had proved ineffectual; the Raid on the Medway by the Nederlandse Staatsmarine (Dutch States Navy) from 19 June 1667 to 24 June 1667, during the Second Anglo-Dutch War, showed that more defences were required along the banks of the River Medway.
+The fortifications, which became more elaborate as the threat of invasion grew because of the Seven Years' War which had started on 17 May 1756, meant further construction begun during 18 October 1756 so a complex could be form across the neck of the Medway Peninsula by the bend in the River Medway, and this included Fort Amherst.
+The threat of a land-based attack from across the English Channel during the 19th century led to the construction of more Napoleonic Forts along the coastline in Kent, East Sussex, West Sussex, Hampshire and Dorset.

-The second phase of fortress-building happened from September 1806 to February 1819, and included Fort Pitt (later used as a hospital and the site of the initial Army Medical School).
+The second phase of fortress-building happened from September 1806 to February 1819, and included Fort Pitt (later used as a General Hospital and the site of the initial Army Medical School).
 The 1859 Royal Commission on the Defence of the United Kingdom ordered, "Inter Alia" ("Among Other Things"), a third outer ring of Napoleonic Forts: these included Fort Luton, Fort Bridgewoods, and Fort Borstal.

-These fortifications required military personnel to man them and Army Barracks to house those men.
-These included Kitchener Barracks (c 1750-80), the Royal Marine Barracks (c 1780), Brompton Artillery Barracks (1806) and Melville Barracks (opened 1820 as a Naval Hospital, RM Barracks from 1905).
+These fortifications required soldiers to protect them and army barracks to house those personnel.
+These included Kitchener Barracks (c 1750–80), the Royal Marine Barracks (c 1780), Brompton Artillery Barracks (1806) and Melville Barracks (opened 1820 as a Naval Hospital, RM Barracks from 1905).
 HMS Collingwood and HMS Pembroke were both Naval Barracks.

 In response to the huge manpower needs, the village of Chatham and other nearby villages and towns grew commensurately.
 Trams, and later buses, linked those places to bring in the workforce.
 The area between the High Street and Luton village illustrates part of that growth, with its many streets of Victorian terraces.

 The importance of Chatham Dockyard gradually declined as the resources of the Royal Navy in the United Kingdom were reduced or moved to other locations, and eventually, on 31 March 1984, it shut.
-The buildings of Chatham Dockyard were preserved as the historic site Chatham Historic Dockyard (operated by Chatham Historic Dockyard Trust), which was under consideration as a World Heritage Site the site is being used for other purposes.
+The buildings of Chatham Dockyard were preserved as the site named as Chatham Historic Dockyard (operated by Chatham Historic Dockyard Trust), which was under consideration as a World Heritage Site the site is being used for other purposes.
 Part of the St Mary's Island section is now used as a marina, and the remainder is being developed for housing, commercial and other uses, branded as "Chatham Maritime".